HeWeDe/custom-barchart-card/readme.md

 # Custom Barchart Card for Home Assistant

-A flexible and customizable bar chart card for Home Assistant dashboards, supporting linear and logarithmic scales, symmetric axes, clickable bars, and dynamic markers.
+A flexible and customizable bar chart card for Home Assistant dashboards, supporting linear and logarithmic scales (symmetric or positive), clickable bars, dynamic markers, and fine-tuned layout options.

 ---

 ## ✨ Features

-* Vertical bar chart with:
+- Vertical bar chart with:

-  * Multiple bars with individual entities or entity groups
+  - Multiple bars with individual entities or grouped sums
-  * Linear and symmetric logarithmic scaling
+  - Linear or logarithmic Y-axis
-  * Optional min/max clamping
-  * Axis grid and unit display
+  - Two logarithmic modes: `symmetric` (±) or `positive` (from 0)
+  - Custom Y-axis grid with unit and decimal options
-  * Max-value marker line per bar
+  - Optional max marker per bar (with value)
-  * Clickable bars for `more-info`, navigation, or custom URLs
+  - Clickable bars with `more-info`, navigation, or URL actions
-  * **Custom decimal places** for grid labels (new in v1.1.2)
+  - Smooth animations for bar height changes
+  - Configurable font sizes and colors

 ---